W. R. Granger: Business career

+Community involvement

+Granger was a member of the Brome Lake Boating Club in Knowlton, Quebec, and was a course clerk for its annual regatta in 1906.
+He was president of the Brome Lake Boating Club in 1912.
+He was a member of the Knox Crescent Presbyterian Church, the Canadian Club of Montreal, and the Rotary Club of Montreal.
+He was chairman of the Rotary Club athletic committee in 1919.

 Officers of several sporting organizations formed the Montreal Winter Sports Association in March 1922, and Granger was named to its committee which aimed to attract tourists to Montreal and benefit local businesses.
 The association sought a resurrection of the Montreal Winter Carnivals by the co-ordination of sports programs and advertising.
-Granger suggested to host international hockey matches as part of the event.
-A beauty pageant became part of the Winter Carnival, and Granger was one the judges to choose Montreal's contestant to compete for the Miss Canada title.
-He was elected president of the association in June 1924, and oversaw a campaign during the summer to promote winter sports to American tourists.
+Granger suggested hosting international hockey matches as part of the event.
+He was named chairman of the ice hockey committee for the association, promoting professional and amateur ice hockey during the carnival.
+When a beauty pageant became part of the Winter Carnival in 1923, Granger was one the judges to choose Montreal's contestant to compete for the Miss Canada title.
+He was elected president of the association in June 1924, overseeing a campaign during the summer to promote winter sports to American tourists.

 Granger was elected president of the Westmount Municipal Association in February 1924, represented the community's concerns at Westmount City Hall meetings, and was opposed to the annexation of Westmount by Montreal.
 The association also sought to avoid service cuts to streetcars in Montreal, and to build an armory for the 1st Westmount Battalion of The Royal Montreal Regiment.
 He resigned as president in autumn 1924 due to illness.

+Death and legacy

 Confined to home for most of the winter, Granger died from heart failure on April 24, 1925, at his residence in Westmount.
 The Gazette described Granger as "having the gift of making friends in all walks of life in business as in sport", respected for his opinions as a frequent speaker at sport association meetings, and was "one of Montreal's most popular businessmen".
 The Montreal AAA halted all activities at its clubhouse during a memorial service at Granger's residence, which was reported by The Gazette to be one of the largest funerals ever known in Montreal.
 His remains were cremated at Mount Royal Cemetery.

 The Montreal AAA Lawn Bowling Club posthumously honoured Granger in September 1925, with the establishment of the W. R. Granger Memorial Trophy for doubles competition.